giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

    first time you run a function (or a method of a function, to be more precise) it needs to be compiled, unless its compiled version was saved in the [sysimage](https://en.wikipedia.org/wiki/System_image).
-Again, compilation time isn't that bad, usually in the order of ~0.1 seconds for most simple functions, but more complicated functions can take longer.
+Again, compilation time isn't that bad, it's usually no more than ~0.1 seconds (actually way less than that for most functions), but more complicated functions can take longer.
 The problem however is that this time adds up, and it adds to the start-up time above.
 3. It's very easy to make mistakes that very...
 I mean _**very**_ negatively affect performance of Julia code.
 The most common gotcha is using global variables.
 Global variables are usually considered bad practice in many compiled languages, in Julia